-The CRI Round 3 award included subsidy for Flower City Habitat for Humanity, Inc. (Habitat) to rehabilitate five (5) vacant properties to provide quality affordable housing to first time homeowners.
-Four properties received a Certificate of Occupancy and rehab subsidy in the 2018-19 fiscal year, while one property was completed in the prior fiscal year.
-The CRI Round 4 award allows for Habitat's rehabilitation of up to an additional five properties.
-One property has been identified for inclusion in this new round of the HOAP program funding.
+The CRI Round 4 award included subsidy for Flower City Habitat for Humanity, Inc. (Habitat) to rehabilitate an additional five (5) vacant properties to provide quality affordable housing to first time homeowners.
+One property received a Certificate of Occupancy and rehab subsidy in the 2019-2020 fiscal year.
+The remaining four (4) properties have been transferred to Habitat, and two are currently under construction.